photoprism/photoprism-docs/docs/index.md

 ## Step 1: Configure ##

-Download [docker-compose.yml](https://raw.githubusercontent.com/photoprism/photoprism/master/configs/docker-compose.yml) (right click and *Save Link As...*) to a directory of your choice.
+Download the config file [docker-compose.yml](https://raw.githubusercontent.com/photoprism/photoprism/master/configs/docker-compose.yml) (right click and *Save Link As...*) to a directory of your choice.

 By default, a folder named `Photos` in your home directory will be used to store all images.
 You don't need to create it.